10x, founded by the ex-CEO of Barclays, raises $46M to take on ancient banking infrastructure

 10x Future Technologies is a startup that has built a ground-up platform that incorporates machine learning, cloud services, encryption at all states and other newer technology.
 Aimed at helping large banks manage data and transactions, build new products and work with consumers, it has now raised £34 million ($46 million) in its first outside funding.

 The Series A — one of the biggest for a European financial tech startup — comes from two strategic backers, Chinese Insurance giant Ping An and management consultancy firm Oliver Wyman.
-Both work extensively with financial services firms, and the idea will be to leverage those relationships to help 10x grow its business.
+Both work extensively with financial services firms, and the idea will be to leverage those relationships to help 10x grow its business globally, and specifically deeper into Asia via Ping An.

 10x up to now has been bankrolled by its founder and CEO, who is not your ordinary entrepreneur: up until last year, Antony Jenkins was the CEO of banking giant Barclays, experience that he said in an interview this week gives him a front-row seat to many of the problems that banks face today.